 - 101+ copies, $1.00 per copy

-The staff of the State Library of Arizona will assist Arizona Legislators and legislative staff, Arizona state agency employees and regular genealogy clients with the location and loan of materials from libraries around the country.
+The staff of the State of Arizona Research Library will assist Arizona Legislators and legislative staff, Arizona state agency employees and regular genealogy clients with the location and loan of materials from libraries around the country.
 Also, materials that circulate from Library and Archives' collections are loaned to requesting libraries or sent in electronic format via email.

 Resources that are not available in the Library and Archives' collections may be requested through Interlibrary Loan by: